CarrieBrown/r-novice-gapminder/_episodes/12-plot-ggplot2.md

 {: .r}

 <img src="../fig/rmd-08-lifeExp-vs-gdpPercap-scatter2-1.png" title="plot of chunk lifeExp-vs-gdpPercap-scatter2" alt="plot of chunk lifeExp-vs-gdpPercap-scatter2" style="display: block; margin: auto;" />

+We've passed in two arguments to `ggplot`.
+First, we tell `ggplot` what data we want to show on our figure, in this example the gapminder data we read in earlier.
+For the second argument we passed in the `aes` function, which tells `ggplot` how variables in the **data** map to *aesthetic* properties of the figure, in this case the **x** and **y** locations.
+Here we told `ggplot` we want to plot the "gdpPercap" column of the gapminder data frame on the x-axis, and the "lifeExp" column on the y-axis.
+Notice that we didn't need to explicitly pass `aes` these columns (e.g. `x = gapminder[, "gdpPercap"]`), this is because `ggplot` is smart enough to know to look in the **data** for that column!

+Other options that can be set with the `aes` function include color, size, transparency and shape.
+We will talk more about that later.

 > ## Challenge 1
 >